tmpbci/LJ/README.md

 CASE 2 : Server and Client computers are different :

-1/ Say the laser server computer (running LJ) IP is 192.138.1.13, the client computer is 192.168.1.52, First remember to check on the server computer, if the redis server is listening to the right IP :
+1/ Say the laser server computer (running LJ) IP is 192.138.1.13, the client computer is 192.168.1.52, First remember to check on the server computer, if the redis server is listening to the right IP : edit /etc/redis/redis.conf

-edit /etc/redis/redis.conf

 2/ Launch LJ with -r argument : python3 main.py -r 192.168.1.13 -L 1

-3/ If the webUI is launched on "client" computer, update uri line in LJ.js
+3/ If the webUI is launched on "client" computer, use the configure.py

 4/ run a client/plugin on client computer, like :